charlie-n01r/YoutubeETL/README.md

 These tables will have relationships referencing one another in order to make the querying process easy, and the data modeling as correct as possible.

 ## Automation
-Airflow will be used to automatically run the pipeline daily, so that the data can be always be up to date.
+Airflow will be used to automatically run the pipeline daily, so that the data can be always be up-to-date.

 ## Future analysis
 Some findings I'm hoping to achieve include but are not limited to: